RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Introduction

-and each function $f^*_v$ approximates the function $m_v$ in Equation \eref{ch3sobol}.
-In the decomposition \eref{ch3decfet}, we have $\vert\mathcal{P}\vert$ terms $f^*_v$ to be estimated.
-The cardinality of $\mathcal{P}$ is equal to $2^d-1$ which may be huge since it raises very quickly by increasing $d$.
+For all $v\in\mathcal{P}$, the functions $f_v(X_v)$ are centered and for all $v\neq v'$, the functions $f_v(X_v)$ and $f_{v'}(X_{v'})$ are orthogonal with respect to $L^2(\mathcal{X},P_X)$.
+Therefore, the decomposition of the function $f$ presented in Equation (\ref{durandhoeff}) is its Hoeffding decomposition.
+As the function $f^*$ belongs to the RKHS $\mathcal{H}$, it is decomposed as its Hoeffding decomposition, $f^*=f^*_0+\sum_{v\in\mathcal{P}}f^*_v$, and each function $f^*_v$ approximates the function $m_v$ in Equation \eref{ch3sobol}.
+The number of terms $f^*_v$ that should be estimated in the Hoeffding decomposition of $f^*$ is equal to $\vert\mathcal{P}\vert=2^d-1$, which may be huge since it rises very quickly by increasing $d$.
 In order to deal with this problem, in the regression framework, one may estimate $f^*$ by a sparse meta-model $\widehat{f}\in\mathcal{H}$.
-To this purpose, the estimation of $f^*$ is done on the basis of $n$ observations by minimizing a least-squares criterion suitably penalized in order to deal both with the non-parametric nature of the problem, and with the possibly large number of functions that have to be estimated.
-Note that, in the classical framework of sensitivity analysis, where $m(X)$ is calculable in all points $X$, one may calculate a sparse approximation of $f^*$ using least-squares penalized criterion as it is done in the non-parametric regression framework.
+To this end, the estimation of $f^*$ is done on the basis of $n$ observations by minimizing a least-squares criterion suitably penalized in order to deal with both the non-parametric nature of the problem and the possibly large number of functions that have to be estimated.
+In the classical framework of the sensitivity analysis one may calculate a sparse approximation of $f^*$ using least-squares penalized criterion as it is done in the non-parametric regression framework.
 In order to obtain a sparse solution of a minimization problem, the penalty function should enforce the sparsity.
 There exists various ways of enforcing sparsity for a minimization (maximization) problem, see for example \cite{Hastie:2015:SLS:2834535} for a review.
-Some methods, such as the Sparse Additive Models (SpAM) procedure (\cite{Ravikumar}, \cite{NIPS2008_3616}) are based on a combination of the $l_1$-norm with the empirical $L^2$-norm,

-where is the squared empirical $L^2$-norm of the univariate function $f_a$.
-The Component Selection and Smoothing Operator (COSSO) method developed by \cite{lin2006} enforces sparsity using a combination of the $l_1$-norm with the Hilbert norm,
+Some methods, such as the Sparse Additive Models (SpAM) procedure (\cite{Ravikumar}, \cite{NIPS2008_3616}) are based on a combination of the $l_1$-norm with the empirical $L^2$-norm: $\Vert f\Vert_{n,1}=\sum_{a=1}^d\Vert f_a\Vert_n,$ where $\Vert f_a\Vert_n^2=\sum_{i=1}^nf_a^2(X_{ai})/n,$ is the squared empirical $L^2$-norm of the univariate function $f_a$.
+The Component Selection and Smoothing Operator (COSSO) method developed by \cite{lin2006} enforces sparsity using a combination of the $l_1$-norm with the Hilbert norm: $\Vert f\Vert_{\mathcal{H},1}=\sum_{a=1}^d\Vert f_a\Vert_{\mathcal{H}_a}$.
+Instead of focusing on only one penalty term, one may consider a more general family of estimators, called \textit{doubly penalized estimator}, which is obtained by minimizing a criterion penalized by the sum of two penalty terms. \cite{NIPS2009_3688,Raskutti:2012:MRS:2503308.2188398} proposed a \textit{doubly penalized estimator}, which is the solution of the minimization of a least-squares criterion penalized by the sum of a sparsity penalty term and a combination of the $l_1$-norm with the Hilbert norm: